ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 the fiery lucrative days of hotcake sales are nigh maybe these cakes would sell better if they weren’t so fucking cold =

-how settlers of catan is exactly like the donner party the settlers of catan donner party expansion is not going well = first look at the donner party docuseries starring an AI robin williams

 i’m just trying to learn how to play this game, i don’t care who’s on first “who” just scored on a bunt because you were too fucking busy figuring out where he is what base he was on